 - Enterprise plan: Your delivery team gets all of OptimoRoute’s features and is able to plan 750+ orders at once.

 Keep in mind: None of the three OptimoRoute plans offers proof-of-delivery, which means if you want PoD functionality, you’ll need to find a separate solution, such as a standalone proof-of-delivery app.

 If you’re looking for an alternative to Routific because you need something that’s built more for field service technicians, then you might be interested in Route4Me.

 Due to its marketplace catalog, Route4Me offers significant customization, which makes it a tool worth considering for fleets that need to do more than deliver packages.

 For example, with Route4Me, you can:

-- Monitor driver behavior, supervising vehicle speed, breaking patterns, and which drivers made their predicted travel times.
+- Monitor driver behavior, supervise vehicle speed, braking patterns, and which drivers made their predicted travel times.
 This data can be exported into an analytics dashboard so you can grade the performance of couriers.